morganecf/haply-landing/README.md

 ### TODO ###

 ## Very important
-- Add logo
 - Add modal for cadded model
-- Mobile responsive demo (vertical and functional)
+- Mobile responsive demo - add picture
 - Debug mode off
 - Survey
 - Header sections need to be slightly smaller font for mobile
-- More professional team member pictures

 - Figure out wtf is going on with company email, and:
 	- set signature